regularhunter/monotional-font/README.md

 ### Copyright and Trademark Information

+Monotional

-Monotional © 2025 Hunter Wardlaw
+© 2025 Hunter Wardlaw

+Bitstream Vera Sans Mono / DejaVu Sans Mono

-Bitstream Vera is a trademark of Bitstream, Inc., designed by Jim Lyles.
+Copyright (c) Bitstream Vera is a trademark of Bitstream, Inc., designed by Jim Lyles.
 DejaVu changes are in public domain.

+Copyright (c) 2006 by Tavmjong Bah.
+All Rights Reserved.

 All other brands and product names not specifically listed are trademarks or registered trademarks of their respective owners.

 ### Thanks